gavinlyonsrepo/ST7789_TFT_RPI/README.md

 ### Hardware spi aux

-Support for SPI 1 port have included however the measured frame rate on this port is ~50% less than SPI 0 for reasons unknown (unrelated to library code).
+Support for SPI 1 port is included, however the measured frame rate on this port is ~50% less than SPI 0 for reasons unknown at time of writing (unrelated to library code).
 See Frame rate test results file in 'docs'.